fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 3: Block diagram of a typical STM32 microcontroller
+# Block diagram of a typical STM32 microcontroller
 ## Exploring the Architecture
 - **Flexibility**: Customize the microcontroller to meet your project's needs.
 - **Software Development**: Write code to utilize CPU, memory, and peripherals.